Dana Weigel

-Dana J. Weigel is the International Space Station Program Manager at NASA where she is responsible for the station's management, development, operation, and integration.
-Her responsibilities include managing NASA's portion of the program's budget, negotiating with international partners, contracting commercial cargo missions, overseeing onboard research, and ensuring crew safety.
+Dana J. Weigel is an American aerospace engineer, the International Space Station Program Manager at NASA.
+She is responsible for the station's management, development, operation, and integration.

+Weigel's responsibilities include managing NASA's portion of the program's budget, negotiating with international partners, contracting commercial cargo missions, overseeing onboard research, and ensuring crew safety.

-Before assuming her current role on April 7th 2024, Weigel had been serving as the Deputy ISS Program Manager since 2021.
+Before assuming her current role on April 7, 2024, Weigel had been serving as the Deputy ISS Program Manager since 2021.

+Career

-She served as the manager of the Space Station Vehicle Office from 2014 to 2021.
+Weigel served as the manager of the Space Station Vehicle Office from 2014 to 2021.
 While there, she was responsible for sustaining, sparing, and developing systems and payload facility hardware.
 Along with these, she was also responsible for integrating commercial and international elements into the ISS.

 From 2012 to 2014, Weigel served as the Deputy Chief of the Flight Director Office, leading the Extravehicular Activity (EVA) Recovery Team.
 She also held positions as Deputy Manager of the Mission Operations Space Transportation Division from 2010 to 2011, leading a NASA Headquarters-sponsored Geosynchronous Earth Orbit (GEO) satellite servicing habitat study.

 Weigel was a NASA Flight Director from 2004 to 2014, serving as the lead Flight Director for Expedition 13, the STS-123 mission, and the first H-IIB Transfer Vehicle (HTV) mission.

 Weigel began her career at Barrios Technology in 1994 as an EVA Officer.

 She is a 1993 graduate of Texas A&M University where she earned a bachelor’s degree in mechanical engineering.